Skip to main content

 What is a default branch?

-A default branch is the branch that is used as the base for pull requests and code scanning.
-By default, GitHub uses the main branch as the default branch.
-The default branch is also the branch that is used when you visit a repository on GitHub.com.
+A default branch is the primary branch in your repository that serves as the base for pull requests and code scanning.
+By default, GitHub uses the main branch.
+When someone visits your repository on GitHub.com, they see the contents of the default branch.

 How does the VA use default branches for code scanning?

-The VA’s code scanning policy requires that all repositories have code scanning enabled for all eligible languages.
-To ensure these requirements are being met the VA has developed automation leveraging Required Workflows that allow GitHub to perform automated checks on pull requests to ensure these requirements are met.
+The VA’s code scanning policy requires all repositories to have code scanning enabled for eligible languages.
+To enforce this, the VA has implemented automation using Required Workflows that perform automated checks on pull requests.

 This automation is triggered when a pull request is opened.
-The VA GitHub organization uses an Organization Ruleset that requires pull requests for all code changes to the default branch.
-The ruleset configuration targets the default branch of each repository.
+The VA GitHub organization uses an Organization Ruleset that:

 Which branch should I use as my default branch?